-Hush was a win before we even walked into the restaurant.
-Located on a tiny side street in Mayfair, we had trouble finding it at first–if you don’t know to look for it, you won’t realize there’s a cobblestone alley off of Brook Street.
+Hush // Hush was a win before we even walked into the restaurant.
+Located on a tiny side street in Mayfair, we had trouble finding it at first.
+If you don’t know to look for it, you won’t realize there’s a cobblestone alley off tucked away!
 Along with Hush, Lancashire Court had tons of other cute little bars, shops, and restaurants, and if we’d had more time, we definitely would have gone back to explore.
-Appearance aside, Hush measured up food-wise as well… though I’m looking at the menu and I cannot remember what we ate.
+Appearance aside, Hush measured up food-wise as well.
+I’m looking at the menu, though, and I cannot remember what we ate.
 I do know they were out of the first two items I tried to order, which always makes my life awkward.
 But alas, that just means we’ll have to return.

-Tea & Salmon Eggs Benedict for me, the full English Breakfast for hubs, and a seat by the window = heaven.
-The atmosphere was extremely lively for a Friday morning, and though I suspect most of the crowd involved business meetings (lots of suits floating around), it didn’t feel stuffy at all.
+The Wolseley // Tea & Salmon Eggs Benedict for me, the full English Breakfast for the hubs, and a seat by the window?
+Heavenly.
+The atmosphere was extremely lively for a Friday morning.
+Though I suspect most of the crowd involved business meetings (lots of suits floating around), it didn’t feel stuffy at all.

-We found out after that the market is only open Thursday-Sunday, and I would actually recommend keeping this in mind if you’re planning a trip to London.
+Borough Market // We found out after our visit that the market is only open Thursday-Sunday, and I would recommend keeping this in mind if you’re planning a trip.
 This market was so cute, and it was the perfect pit stop during our walk along the Thames.
-Once we decided we had to have a pie from the Pieminister, we walked outside the market and found tons of locals & schoolchildren sitting around the lawn of Southwark Cathedral eating lunch.
+Once we decided we had to have a pie from the Pieminister, we walked outside the market and found tons of fellow foodies sitting around the lawn of Southwark Cathedral, eating lunch.
 Perfection.

 In case you’re wondering, we went with the Heidi Pie: goat cheese, sweet potato, spinach, red onion, and roasted garlic.
 In a pastry.
 Annnnd I want one right now.

-Hands down the most touristy thing we did, but this was my favorite part of my first trip to London and I wanted the hubs to experience it too.
+Tower of London // Hands down the most touristy thing we did, but this was my favorite part of my first trip to London and I wanted the hubs to experience it too.
 If you’re even mildly interested in this time in history it’s worth seeing.
-We decided not to join any of the tour groups and just slowly made our way around the tower (though the guides were all lively and in costume, so I’m not saying don’t find one and follow him everywhere).
+We decided not to join any of the tour groups.
+Instead, we slowly made our way around the tower at our own pace.
+The guides were all lively and in costume, though, so I’m not saying don’t find one and follow him everywhere.

-SO GOOD.
-Located directly next to Borough Market, the menu is all prepared with local ingredients–sometimes directly from the market.
-The restaurant was huge, and the atmosphere was just as enjoyable as Hush but without trying as hard.
-Hubs also made his first attempt at grouse, and was proud that he knew how to carve it because of our now-annual NYC Thanksgivings (you know, just on a much smaller scale than our most recent 20-pound turkey).
+Roast // SO GOOD.
+Located directly next to Borough Market, the menu is all prepared with local ingredients — some directly from the market.
+The restaurant was huge, and the atmosphere was just as enjoyable as Hush, but without trying as hard.
+The hubs also made his first attempt at grouse, and was proud that he knew how to carve it.
+This is all thanks to our now-annual NYC Thanksgivings!
+Well, except grouse is on a much smaller scale than our most recent 20-pound turkey.